End of Life (EOL) Policy Guidelines

 *Products Supported: All.

-Cradlepoint products go through a defined product lifecycle and eventually reach their end of life (“EOL” or “End-of-Life”).
-Products may enter the End-of-Life process for a variety of reasons, including: availability of newer, more technologically advanced products, market demand or component availability.
-We have established our End-of-Life policy to help customers manage their product End-of-Life transitions and understand migration paths to current Cradlepoint products and services.
+Cradlepoint products and services go through a defined product lifecycle and eventually reach their end of life (“EOL” or “End-of-Life”).
+A Cradlepoint product/service may enter the End-of-Life process for a variety of reasons, including but not limited to: availability of newer, more technologically advanced products, market demand, or component availability.

 - For product warranty terms, see your product documentation.

-- For Customers with continuous coverage under certain CradleCare Support options, hardware warranty coverage can be extended to a maximum of 5 years from the original product purchase date.
+- For Customers with continuous coverage under certain Cradlepoint Warranty options, hardware warranty coverage can be extended to a maximum of 5 years from the original product purchase date.

 NetCloud Operating System Support

-Generally during the product Warranty Period, Cradlepoint will, at its sole discretion, provide maintenance releases, work-arounds, or patches for critical bugs reported to, and confirmed by, our Technical Assistance Center (TAC).
+Generally during the product Warranty Period and with an active NetCloud Solution Package, Cradlepoint will, at its sole discretion, provide maintenance releases, work-arounds, or patches for critical issues reported to, and confirmed by, our Global Service and Support Department.

-For Customers with continuous coverage under CradleCare Support:
+For Customers with continuous coverage under an active NetCloud Solution Package or CradleCare:

-Cradlepoint will provide Operating System updates and upgrades, as available, through the Last Software Release date (Generally 1-year from End-of-Sale date).
+Cradlepoint will provide NetCloud Operating System updates and upgrades, as available, through the Last NCOS Release date (Generally 1-year from End-of-Sale date).

-- After Last SW Release date, Cradlepoint may, at its option, address critical bugs reported via TAC.
+- After Last NCOS Release date, Cradlepoint may, at its option, address critical issues reported via the Global Service and Support Department.

-Cradlepoint typically provides router and final NCOS version support for an EOL products for a period of five (5) years after the End-of-Sale date for customers under CradleCare Support.
-If the discontinued product is not available for replacement or repair of an in-warranty, or CradleCare Support return, Cradlepoint reserves the right to replace the discontinued product with functionally equivalent hardware.
+Cradlepoint typically provides router and final NCOS version support for an EOL product/service for a period of five (5) years after the End-of-Sale date for customers with a current NetCloud Solution Package or a current NetCloud Manager (NCM) subscription which has not lapsed.
+If the discontinued product is not available for replacement or repair of an in-warranty product, Cradlepoint reserves the right to replace the discontinued product with functionally equivalent hardware.

-Cradlepoint typically provides software and services support for an EOL products until the end of the applicable license for customers under CradleCare Support.
+Cradlepoint typically provides support for an EOL product/service until the end of the applicable license for customers with an active NetCloud Solution Package or NCM Service.

-- End Users must have a current and fully paid CradleCare Support subscription in place to access the Cradlepoint TAC for technical support.
+- End Users must have a current and fully paid NetCloud Solution Package or NCM subscription in place to access the Cradlepoint Global Service and Support Department for technical assistance.

-- Renewal of CradleCare Support subscriptions will generally be available until the last year of support, but may not extend beyond the End-of-Support date.
+- Renewal of a NetCloud Solution Package or NCM subscription will generally be available until the last year of support but may not extend beyond the End-of-Support date.

 These Policy Guidelines are subject to change by Cradlepoint without notice.